qunabu/pandemia/index.md

 * `amount` number of balls on the stage
 * `width` width of the stage in pixels
 * `height` height of the stage in pixels
+* `cyclesInterval` numer of miliseconds new cycle is triggered eg value 100 means that each cycle is trigger for every 100ms

 #### Age structure